About the UCSD Department of Emergency Medicine

 The Department of Emergency Medicine is divided into six divisions, each directed by one of the senior faculty members of the department.
 Click here for more information on the Divisions.
-The Director of the Department is Dr. David Guss, Professor of Clinical Medicine and Surgery.
-Dr. Guss has been a full-time member of the faculty since 1979 and was one of its founding faculty.
+The Chair of the Department is Dr. Ted Chan, Professor of Emergency Medicine.

-All faculty are appointed in the Department of Medicine and are eligible for appointment in any academic series.
-Their academic evaluations are coordinated by the Director of the Department.
+All faculty are appointed in the Department of Emergency Medicine and are eligible for appointment in any academic series.
+Their academic evaluations are coordinated by the Chair of the Department.
 There are currently 26 full-time and 13 part-time faculty members.

 In 1978, the California State Department of Health Services designated UC San Diego Medical Center as a Comprehensive Emergency Medical Service Center, meaning that the facility is capable of providing a scope of services in which all medical situations can be managed on a definitive and continuous basis.
 UCSD Medical Center is the only facility so designated in San Diego and Imperial Counties, and is one of only four in California.